Why Mock Services?

 A backend gives you an error when it shouldn't, and the error doesn't make sense.
 Why does this happen?
 Are data seeded incorrectly on the backend?
 Is there a technical issue with that environment?
 We have no way to know, and so we need to engage their support.

 If a mock service does not work, it is most likely your fault.
 But that also means you (and not a vendor) can fix it!
-The troubleshooting happens in real time, and very quickly.
-Tweet This
+The troubleshooting happens in real-time, and very effectively.

 Real Environments are Low Capacity